 The minor is housed in the School of Architecture and guided by a governing board of representatives from the six partner academic units, the Office of the Vice President for Research, and a sustainability student group.

 The School of Nursing has relationships with organizations around the world that are able to provide clinical placements to students.
+Offerings will vary based on partner sites.
 Interested CNL students should contact the School of Nursing Global Opportunities office.

 Independent study: students who are seeking to independently work on theses, capstones, or other research projects in global settings.